semaphoreci/docs/docs/programming-languages/android.md

 ---
-description: This guide will help you get started with an Android project on Semaphore 2.0.
+Description: This guide will help you get started with an Android project on Semaphore 2.0.
 Semaphore 2.0 supports both Android and React Native projects.
 ---

 # Android

 This guide will help you get started with an Android project on Semaphore.
-If you’re new to Semaphore please read our
+If you’re new to Semaphore, please read our
 [guided tour](https://docs.semaphoreci.com/guided-tour/getting-started/) first.

 ## Overview

-Semaphore provides a set of tailored container images that Android developers can use as an environment for their projects on Semaphore.
-These pre-built images provide Android SDK and other common tools needed to run Android projects out of the box.
-Your task is only to configure CI/CD steps that are specific for your project.
+Semaphore provides a set of tailored container images that Android developers can use as environments for their projects on Semaphore.
+These pre-built images provide Android SDK and other common tools needed to run Android projects out-of-the-box.
+All you need to do is configure the CI/CD steps that are specific for your project.

 Semaphore supports both Android and React Native projects.

-You can run an Android emulator in Semaphore CI/CD jobs.
+Additionally, you can run an Android emulator in Semaphore CI/CD jobs.

 ## Example configuration